Gorumara National Park

-Gorumara National Park (Pron: ˌgɔ:rʊˈmɑ:rə; Gorumara Jatio Uddan) is a National Park in northern West Bengal, India.
+Gorumara National Park (Pron: ˌgɔ:rʊˈmɑ:rə; Gorumara Jatio Uddan) is a national park in northern West Bengal, India.
 Located in the Dooars region of the Himalayan foothills, it is a medium-sized park with grasslands and forests.
 Gorumara National Park was established in 1992.
 It is primarily known for its population of Indian rhinoceros.
-The park has been declared as the best among the protected areas in India by the Ministry of Environment and Forests for the year 2009.
+The park was declared as the best among the protected areas in India by the Ministry of Environment and Forests for the year 2009.

 As of March 2021, the park is open for the tourists after staying closed for months due to the COVID-19 pandemic.

 History

 Having been a reserve forest since 1895, Gorumara was declared as a Wildlife Sanctuary in 1949, on account of its breeding population of Indian rhinoceros.
 It was granted official status as an Indian National Park on 31 January 1992.
 Originally the park was as small as 7 km2.
 Since then Gorumara has grown by incorporating neighbouring lands to about 80 km2.